bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 To prevent sniping attacks on 6-byte tickers, we introduce a snipe protection mechanism with a pre-deploy command.

-Pre-deployment allows the creator to deploy a double hash of a ticker, concatenated with a salt and the final deployer's pkscript, without revealing the ticker.
-This hash is then used to verify the ticker and deployer during the actual deployment.
+Pre-deployment allows the creator to deploy a double sha256 of the ticker, concatenated with a salt and the pre-deployer's pkscript, without revealing the ticker.
+This hash is then used to verify the ticker and pre-deployer during the actual deployment.
 This prevents anyone else from claiming a ticker by simply guessing it and/or frontrunning the deployment on blockchain.

+Including the pre-deployer's pkscript in the hash prevents malicious actors from replaying the pre-deploy inscription, as the hash would need to change if the pre-deployer's pkscript changes.

+Deploy inscription should be a child of the pre-deploy inscription, so only the owner of the pre-deploy inscription can deploy it.

-Deploying inscriptions require a 3-block delay to ensure that the pre-deploy inscription is processed before the deploy inscription, so any deploy inscriptions that are earlier than 3 blocks after the pre-deploy should be rejected by the indexers.
+Deploy inscriptions require a 3-block delay to ensure that the pre-deploy inscription is processed before the deploy inscription, so any deploy inscriptions that are earlier than 3 blocks after the pre-deploy should be rejected by the indexers.
 This delay allows the network to confirm the pre-deploy inscription and increases the costs of preemptively pre-deploying and deploying a ticker in-between pre-deployment and deployment.

 Pre-deployment is done by creating a BRC20 inscription with the following JSON: